aschzero/homebridge-airmega/README.md

 ### Authentication

 The IOCare app offers two main options for logging in: "Phone Number/Email" or "Coway ID".
 The username and password you supply in the config has been tested to work with either one.
 This plugin currently does not support authentication through social networks.

-## Functionality

-* Turn on/off
-* Fan speed adjustment
-* Toggle between manual and auto mode
-* Reports air quality
-* Reports change indication and life levels of both filters (only visible in the Elgato Eve app)
-* Includes a light accessory to control the lights on the purifier

 ## Tested Siri Commands